sonawanemaitreya/NLU_S22_Project/Reddit_Twitter_Dataset/README.md

 `"label": "SARCASM", "response": "Did Kelly just call someone else messy?
 Baaaahaaahahahaha", "context": ["X is looking a First Lady should . #classact, "didn't think it was tailored enough it looked messy"]`

 The response tweet, "Did Kelly..." is a reply to its immediate context "didn't think it was tailored..." which is a reply to "X is looking...".
-Your goal is to predict the label of the "response" while also using the context (i.e, the immediate or the full context).
+Our goal is to predict the label of the "response" while also using the context (i.e, the immediate or the full context).

 ***Dataset size statistics*** :